 How can public interest design organizations ensure that their day-to-day internal operations reflect their values?
 Christine Gaspar, CUP’s Executive Director, and Jess Zimbabwe, Executive Director of the Rose Center for Public Leadership at ULI, shed light on the ... more

-We’re looking for a current high school student who has participated in a CUP project to be a paid intern with us this summer.
+We’re looking for a current public high school student who has participated in a CUP project to be a paid intern with us this summer.
 This would be a great opportunity to learn more about CUP, build your resume, and get real office work experience.
-You will help out with ... more
+You will help out ... more

 Monday, March 23, 2015 11:38AM